 Unfortunately, for most of us, injections are largely unavoidable.
 We may need them for vaccinations to help us avoid various diseases.
 We may also need to have blood tests, anaesthetics (e.g. surgery including dental surgery), or we may have diabetes.

-Up to almost one quarter of adults suffer from fear of injections or needles (2).
+Almost one quarter of adults suffer from fear of injections or needles (2).
 Fear of needles fits into a broader set of phobias known as blood-injection-injury type phobia.
 People with this phobia can have an excessive fear of the sight of blood, or the prospect of a medical procedure, or a needle — sometimes all three (3).
 Fear of needles is called aichmophobia, whereas fear of injections is called tryanophobia (4).

 Is this needle phobia taken seriously by the medical profession?